REGISTERING THE DEATH

 A relative in attendance during the last illness

 A relative residing in the sub-district where the death occurred

 If death is reported to the Coroner, registration cannot occur until we, or the Coroner, inform you.
 There may be a different procedure for registration if a Coroner is involved, and we'll guide you on these variations should they arise.

 What information will the Registrar ask for?

-Certain information concerning the death will be on the Medical Certificate of Cause of Death.
+Specific information concerning the death will be on the Medical Certificate of Cause of Death.
 However, other information regarding the deceased will be required:

-Their date and location of birth.
+Date and location of birth.

-Their address.
-If the deceased was married, the date of birth of the Widow or Widower.
+Address of the deceased was married, the date of birth of the Widow or Widower.

 The Registrar will also ask if the person who has died received any pension or allowance from Government or public funds; these may include Civil Service, Naval Base, and Armed Forces funds.
 These details will be required so that the Registrar can forward a copy of the death certificate directly to these organisations on your behalf.